FrankLawrence/Obsidian-Vault/Computer Programming/Computer Networks/The Physical Layer.md

 ### Transmission of Light Through Fiber
 - Attenuation of light: ratio of input to output signal power in a medium
 - infrared part of the spectrum used to transmit data
-- **chromatic dispersion**: light pulses in fiber spread out in length as the propagate
+- **chromatic dispersion**: light pulses in fiber spread out in length as they propagate
 - pulses are called **solitons**
 ### Fiber Cables
 - no braiding -> smaller diameter